 Princess of Dragonstone

-After Prince Rhaegar (Dany and Viserys’ older brother) was killed in the Battle of the Trident, Aerys named Viserys as his heir, skipping Rhaegar’s children as next in line because he disliked his grandchildren who were half-Dornish.
-After the war, when Rhaella learned of Aerys’ death, she crowned Viserys as king.
-With no other male Targaryen alive, she named Daenerys as Viserys’ heir and was given the title “Princess of Dragonstone.”
+After Rhaegar was killed in the Battle of the Trident, Aerys named Viserys as his heir, skipping Rhaegar’s children, Rhaenys and Aegon, in the line of succession because he disliked his half-Dornish grandchildren and wanted a pure Targaryen on the Iron Throne.
+After his death, Rhaella crowned Viserys as king.
+House Targaryen was a patriarchal house and practiced passing the crown to the next possible male in the family tree before considering a female Targaryen as ruler.
+With no other male Targaryen alive, Rhaella named Daenerys as Viserys’ heir and was given the title “Princess of Dragonstone.”

 In the books, because Dany has yet to take the Iron Throne for herself, she still has the right to call herself the Princess of Dragonstone.
 In the TV series, however, in the short moment she had won against Cersei, she could have named an heir who would take on the title as Prince or Princess of Dragonstone.

 Based on the Targaryen family tree, Daenerys isn’t the first Targaryen to receive that name.
 The first Daenerys was a princess of King Jaehaerys I and Queen Alysanne Targaryen who died at the age of seven due to the Shivers, a disease that leaves a victim cold and dies within days.